-The Scottish Land Fund and the Highlands and Islands Enterprise supported the community’s plans with grants to secure Gigha for the Trust.
-And Gigha was finally handed over to the Trust on the 15th March 2002, a day that is marked on the island every year as “Gigha Day”.
+The Scottish Land Fund and Highlands and Islands Enterprise supported the community’s plans with funds to secure Gigha for the Trust for £4,000,000 (four million pounds).
+Gigha was handed over to the Trust on the 15th March 2002, a day that is marked on the island every year as “Gigha Day”.
 The Trust is managed by a Board of voluntary Directors that are elected by the membership to develop the assets of the island, and take forward plans and projects for the community.

-However the Scottish Land Fund required the repayment of £1,000,000 (one million pounds) by March 2004, an onerous task for a community with a population of just over 100 people!
+However, the Scottish Land Fund required the repayment of £1,000,000 (one million pounds) by March 2004, an onerous task for a community with a population of just 100 people!
 In true Gigha style, the islanders rose to the challenge and the funds were raised by the community through soup 'n' sandwich days, ceilidhs, quiz nights, sponsored rows around the island, the sale of Achamore House and many more ventures.
 The one million pounds was paid within a year.
-The islanders have since invested more than £4,000,000 (four million) pounds in Gigha with the support of many agencies and a lot of hard work!

 Please contact the Isle of Gigha Heritage Trust by email using the form below.

 Any information disclosed to the Isle of Gigha Heritage Trust via this contact form will not be passed on to any third parties.